• Skip to primary navigation

 Patio Planter Ideas

-My neighbor and I often discussed our planter plans for the summer.
-Our flower planters placed on our back patios were fun to plan!
+My neighbor and I often discussed our summer planter plans.
+Putting flower planters on our back patios was fun to plan too!

 Red, purple flowers in a container with purple fountain gras

-The planter below is made up of red geraniums, purple petunias, yellow million bells, and purple fountain grass.
+The planter below contains red geraniums, purple petunias, yellow million bells, and purple fountain grass.

 Beautiful planter with red geraniums, purple petunias and yellow million bells flowers.